Definitions and Dimensions of Liveness

 Ready?
 Let’s jump in.

-Structural granularity
+Structural granularity of feedback

-This taxonomy begins with liveness outside of code: systems [providing] quick feedback about the final output of a program, without revealing information on program internals that led to that output.
+This taxonomy begins with feedback outside of code: systems [providing] quick feedback about the final output of a program, without revealing information on program internals that led to that output.
 Examples here include HMR systems popular for web-app development and split-screen editors popular for generative art.
 These systems offer the coarsest possible structural granularity: while the overall behavior of a program is made visible and responsive, the internals of the program remain a black box.

-Increasing granularity from here, we reach liveness between textual code cells.
+Increasing granularity from here, we reach feedback between textual code cells.
 This refers to systems, like spreadsheets and computational notebooks, that let a programmer break up their code into cells.
 Division into cells provides a convenient sites for visibility: live values flowing between cells can be visualized alongside the cells.

 However, as Horowitz & Heer argue in their work on Engraft [], the flat, static structure of cell-based systems prevent visibility from extending into nested structures like functions, loops, or conditionals.
-This motivates efforts to push all the way to the most fine-grained end of the spectrum, liveness within textual code / liveness within structure editors, where feedback is threaded through constructs of the programming language itself.
+This motivates efforts to push all the way to the most fine-grained end of the spectrum, feedback within textual code / feedback within structure editors, where feedback is threaded through constructs of the programming language itself.
 This includes, among many other systems, the code editors surveyed in Rauch et al.’s Babylonian-style Programming [].

 A finer structural grain would seem to be advantageous, by providing more feedback to the programmer and leaving fewer places where they must tediously and delicately imagine in their mind what the computer is doing.
 However, excessive feedback can be distracting and reduce information density, diluting code with irrelevant details.
 Careful visual and interaction design is needed to ensure feedback doesn’t get in the way.
 For this reason, effective liveness may in fact be more a challenge of information design than one of programming-language design.

-Change granularity
+Change granularity of feedback

 How often are changes to a program responded to with feedback in a live system?
 This is the change granularity of feedback.